Interpretability in Deep Time Series Models Demands Semantic Alignment: Introduction

 This lack of \emph{interpretability} poses significant challenges for the wider adoption of DL models in several critical scenarios, including finance~\cite{arsenault2025survey} and healthcare~\cite{di2023explainable}, due to safety-related risks, ethical considerations, and the need to comply with regulatory frameworks~\citep{goodman2017european,act2024eu}.
 Additionally, the reliance on non-interpretable ``black-box models'' for scientific discovery ``\emph{can decrease user trust in predictions and have limited applicability in areas where model outputs must be understood before real-world implementation}''\cite{wang2023scientific}.

 To cope with these challenges, vast numbers of approaches to enable interpretability (and/or explainability) of DL models have been developed~\citep{turbe2023evaluation, zhao2023interpretation,delaney2021instance,arsenault2025survey}.
-Methods explicitly targeting time series data include post-hoc explanations~\citep{tonekaboni2020went, bento2021timeshap, zhao2025stem}, attention-based models~\citep{lim2021temporal}, linearized dynamics~\citep{kumar2024learning}, and prototype-based methods~\citep{huang2025protopgtn}.
+Methods explicitly targeting time series data include post-hoc explanations~\citep{tonekaboni2020went, bento2021timeshap, zhao2025stem}, attention-based models~\citep{lim2021temporal}, linearized dynamics~\citep{kumar2024learning}, prototype-based methods~\citep{huang2025protopgtn}.
 While effective for inspecting model behavior, these approaches largely focus on exposing internal computations or sensitivities, without addressing whether they align or not with how domain experts would reason about the studied phenomenon.
+Recently, mechanistic interpretability methods~\citep{pandey2025internal, wilinski2025exploring, kalnare2025mechanistic} have begun to observe correspondences between internal representations and human concepts, yet such alignment remains incidental rather than structural.

 We argue that this misalignment is fundamental and remains a primary limiting factor towards wider, safer, and more transparent deployment of deep time series models.
 We thus posit that \textbf{deep time series models should enforce \emph{semantic alignment} (SA) by making the variables and internal inference mechanisms used by the model correspond to those through which domain experts reason about the phenomenon}.
 Clinicians may struggle to reason in terms of ``timestep 47'', but can relate to constructs such as ``onset of tachycardia''; an engineer may immediately relate to ``thermal stress accumulation'', but be unable to do so with ``hidden unit activations''.
 When a model's internal variables and dynamics are not structurally enforced to align with domain-level concepts, users cannot meaningfully validate or intervene on its behavior.